arfc/osier/paper/paper.md

 Multi-objective optimization offers a method to help decision makers and stakeholders understand the problem and analyze tradeoffs among solutions [@liebman:1976].
-Although, to date, no open-source multi-objective energy modelling frameworks exist.
+Although, to date, no open-source multi-objective energy modeling frameworks exist.
 Open-source multi-objective energy system framework (`osier`) is a Python package for designing and optimizing energy systems across an arbitrary number of dimensions. `osier` was designed to help localized communities articulate their energy preferences in a technical manner without